Universal Statistics of Measurement-Induced Entanglement in Tomonaga-Luttinger liquids: Numerics for Disorder Induced Entanglement

 \section{Numerics for Disorder Induced Entanglement}

 We benchmark our theoretical prediction for DIE, Eq.~\eqref{DIEprobinterp}, against free-fermion numerics described in the previous section of the Appendix.
 As shown in Fig.~\ref{plotdie}, the analytic result is in good agreement with the numerical data, with the deviations at small cross-ratios consistent with finite-size effects.
+The number of samples in the plot below range from $7\times 10^2$ to $1.9 \times 10^4$ depending on the cross-ratio.

 \\

 \end{appendix}